 We find by the time most athletes start training for their first half ironman or full ironman, they begin to look at hiring a coach for at least a training plan.
 While many do it much sooner (some before they step foot out the door for their very first run); the ironman and half ironman distance races take a considerable time commitment in both hours per week and number of months training to race.
 Most athletes have a limited amount of time to train each month and want to make sure they are focusing on the correct things.

-Canned plans give you general proficiency in each discipline but don’t work on your weaknesses or capitalize on your strengths.
+Canned plans give you general proficiency in each discipline but don’t work on your weaknesses or capitalize on your strengths, and are usually designed around only one race a season.
 Each athlete has different skill sets and backgrounds in each of the three disciplines.
 You may end up with a lot of “junk miles” that are a waste of time and increase your chance of injury.
+Also, rarely do athletes just do one race a season and figuring out how to alter a canned plan for additional races without compromising them can be difficult.
 If you are going to put in a lot of time to the sport, you should make sure it’s good quality training.